PratikWayase/fine-tune-Llama2/README.md

 Download LLMA2 Pre-trained Model:
 Obtain the LLMA2 pre-trained model ("NousResearch/llama-2-7b-chat-hf") from the Hugging Face model hub.

-Download Custom Dataset:
-Use the datasets library to load your custom dataset.
-In this example, the dataset used is "mlabonne/guanaco-llama2-1k". note that if datasize is large it take lot of time.in my case databricks-dolly-15k is 15 mb and it take lot of time to train so its best to choose small datasize if you want to get handson experience on fine tuning large language models.

-Configure Parameters:
-Adjust the parameters in the script according to your specific requirements.
-Parameters include QLoRA settings, bitsandbytes configuration, training arguments, and SFT parameters.

-# Usage
-Once fine-tuning is complete, you can use the newly trained model for various natural language processing tasks.
-The fine-tuned model is saved with the name "mlabonne/guanaco-llama2-1k"

 # Acknowledgments
 The LLMA2 model and its components, QLoRA and Peft, were developed by NousResearch.
 Please refer to the official documentation for more details.